kabtech/kab/ccc/openssh.md

 ```
 ssh-keygen.exe -e -f kab3.pub
 ```
-* if the key is generated with a passphrase, the passphrase will be requested by the client when you go to login
+If the key is generated with a passphrase, the passphrase will be requested by the client when you go to login

 List the fingerprint of a previously-generated private or public key:
 ```